KHard2Bme/Python-Project-Template/Movie_README.md

- To perform a quantitative analysis we will explore the below statistical concepts:
+ To perform a quantitative analysis we will explore the below statistical concepts (all within the jupyter notebook):

  <p>